Smart-Programs/mixer-client-node/CONTRIBUTING.md

     npm test

 ## Pull Requests
-When sumbitting the pull request please add a description with why you made the changes you did and what you think the changes will improve on.
+When submitting the pull request please add a description with why you made the changes you did and what you think the changes will improve on.